Clazex/HollowKnight.GodSeekerPlus/README.md

 ## Features

+- **Activate Fury**: Activate Fury of the Fallen on entry of boss scenes by setting health to 1.
+- **Add Lifeblood**: Add configured amount of lifeblood on entry of Hall of Gods boss fight.
+- **Add Soul**: Add configured amount of soul on entry of Hall of Gods boss fight.
 - **Carefree Melody Fix**: Remove the Grimmchild mistakenly spawned when equipping Carefree Melody not acquired in normal means.
 The effect is permanent.
 - **Complete Lower Difficulty**: Auto complete lower difficulties for boss statues if higher ones are completed.
 Triggers when opening challenge UI.
 - **Door Default Begin**: Default selecting the Begin button when opening Pantheon Door UI.